ThreeMammals/Ocelot/docs/features/routing.rst

 This will forward any path + query string combinations to the downstream service after the path /api.

-At the moment without any configuration Ocelot will default to all ReRoutes being case insensitive.
+The default ReRouting configuration is case insensitive!

 In order to change this you can specify on a per ReRoute basis the following setting.

 .. code-block:: json